 G Suite for diverse learners

-Needs and learning styles differ from student to student.
-That's why we create Google for Education products with accessibility in mind, to help every student learn, be inspired, and achieve their full potential.
+The needs and learning styles of every student will differ.
+That's why we create Google for Education products with accessibility in mind, to help every student learn, be inspired and achieve their full potential.

 Feature availability across G Suite for Education

-Send and receive mail, manage contacts, and organize your messages with assistive technology to support more learning styles.
+Send and receive mail, manage contacts and organise your messages with assistive technology to support more learning styles.

-Open up powerful screen reader features in an experience customized to your unique needs.
+Open up powerful screen reader features in an experience customised to your unique needs.

 Create quick and easy keyboard shortcuts based on your preferences.

 Make Gmail easier to read with a variety of high-contrast themes.

 Take actions on your email simply with customised buttons in your toolbar.

 Use Docs to create, edit and collaborate on documents with assistive tools to support a variety of needs and learning styles.